a2stuff/a2d/src/toolkits/IconTK.md

 Client code must define `ITKEntry` (referencing the instance's `icon_toolkit::ITKEntry`) and can then use the `ITK_CALL` macro, with the typical call number / parameter address supplied.
 The code must be instantiated in the same memory bank as MGTK so it can make calls and reference resources directly.

-The zero page addresses $06..$09 are preserved across calls.

 > This is not exposed to Desk Accessories, although DeskTop does provide a jump table API to iterate over selected IconEntry records.

 ## Concepts